ros-navigation/navigation2/nav2_map_server/README.md

         yaml_filename: "map_3d.yaml"
 ```

-**Note:** * As any `LifecycleNode`, Map Server needs to be configured and activated via a call for the state change.
-This could be done for example by following code snippet:*
+**Note:** As any `LifecycleNode`, Map Server needs to be configured and activated via a call for the state change.
+This could be done for example by the following code snippet:

 ```c++
 // map_client.cpp